-Performance during the Regulatory Year: In order to assure compliance with licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of approximately 2,000 regulatory obligations are assigned to around 80 responsible managers.
+Performance during the year: In order to assure compliance with licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of approximately 2,000 regulatory obligations are assigned to around 80 responsible managers.
 Those responsible managers are required to review compliance with the relevant obligations on a quarterly basis and report on any identified non-compliances or perceived risks which are then addressed by members of the senior management team.
 To minimise the risk of the Company breaching its licence conditions and other statutory requirements (which could lead to financial penalties), the board reviews the outcomes of each exercise.
-Each quarterly regulatory compliance affirmation process was completed satisfactorily during the Regulatory Year.
+Each quarterly regulatory compliance affirmation process was completed satisfactorily during the year.

-The Company submitted its annual Data Assurance Report to Ofgem in February 2020, which included risk assessments of the regulatory returns to be submitted for the 2020/21 Regulatory Year, together with a report detailing the assurance work actually carried out in the year ended 29th February 2020 and the findings of that work.
+The Company submitted its annual Data Assurance Report to Ofgem in February 2019, which included risk assessments of the regulatory returns to be submitted in the Regulatory Year ahead (April 2019 to March 2020), together with a report detailing the assurance work actually carried out in the Regulatory Year just ended (April 2018 to March 2019) and the findings of that work.

 In December 2019, GEMA published (in May 2019) a decision to apply the same broad methodology that it had developed for electricity transmission and gas distribution.
-During the Regulatory Year, the level of activity within the regulatory environment intensified as a result of GEMA initiating (in August 2019) the RIIO-ED2 price control review and therefore the process to determine the charges that DNOs are able to levy over the next price control period (1 April 2023 to 31 March 2028).
-In December 2019, GEMA published its RIIO-ED2 Framework decision, which included conformation that the same broad methodology that it had developed for electricity transmission and gas distribution would be applied for electricity distribution.
+During the year, the level of activity within the regulatory environment intensified as a result of GEMA initiating (in August 2019) the RIIO-ED2 price control review and therefore the process to determine the charges that DNOs are able to levy over the next price control period (1 April 2023 to 31 March 2028).